jenwilson521/drug_syn_dist/README.md

 # drug_syn_dist

 This suite of code consists of the necessary scripts to execute our network model of protein target combinations within the interactome.
+Can be applied to any combination screen as long as protein targets and experimental readouts (i.e., synergy scores) are available.

 ## Input data